ziyiyin97/ziyiyin97.github.io/_pages/misc.md

 ### Conference Proceeding Reviewer

 - AAAI 2023 Fall symposium on Artificial Intelligence and Climate: The Role of AI in a Climate-Smart Sustainable Future
-- International Meeting for Applied Geoscience and Energy 2023
 - ICLR 2024 workshop on AI4DifferentialEquations
+- International Meeting for Applied Geoscience and Energy 2023, 2024
 - SciMLCon 2022
+- 58th US Rock Mechanics / Geomechanics Symposium

 ### Award Reviewer